John Kiriakou: Early life

+Kiriakou attended New Castle High School, where he was a member of its American Field Service program, debate society, Key Club, and played baseball.
+He was an honors student in high school and also played in the school band.
+In his autobiography, Kiriakou recalled viewing the Iranian Revolution on television as a teenager as a pivotal event which began his interest in international affairs.
+After high school, he received a scholarship to attend George Washington University (GWU), where he majored in Middle Eastern studies.
+He received his bachelor's degree in Middle Eastern studies from the Elliott School of International Affairs at GWU in 1986 and, in 1988, obtained a master's degree in legislative affairs from the same university.

+As an undergraduate, Kiriakou completed a Greek-language program at Georgetown University and spent his junior year studying abroad at the University of London.
+He was also the vice president of the College Democrats chapter at George Washington University, during which time he hosted George McGovern.
+He briefly worked as a high school teacher before joining the CIA, and taught actor Jared Leto, who considered him his favorite teacher.

+Intelligence career

-CIA career
+CIA career (1990–2004)

+After obtaining his master's degree, Kiriakou accepted a job as a federal investigator at the US Office of Personnel Management in May 1988.
+However, he withdrew after Jerrold Post, a CIA psychiatrist who taught him in a psychology course at George Washington University, identified him as a potential candidate to be recruited into the CIA and recommended him to the Directorate of Intelligence.
+On January 7, 1990, Kiriakou began working as a leadership analyst at the agency focusing on the Persian Gulf.

-Kiriakou was recruited into the CIA by a graduate school professor who had been a senior CIA official.
-Kiriakou spent the first eight years of his career as a Middle East analyst specializing on Iraq.
-He maintained a Top Secret/Sensitive Compartmented Information security clearance.
-He learned Arabic and, from 1994 to 1996, was assigned to the American Embassy in Manama, Bahrain, as an economic officer.
+Kiriakou spent the first eight years of his career as a Middle East analyst focusing on Iraq.
+He learned Arabic and, from 1994 to 1996, was assigned to the US Embassy in Manama, Bahrain, as an economic officer.
 He returned to Washington, D.C. to work on Iraq until 1998, when he transferred to the CIA's Directorate of Operations.
-He became a counter-terrorism operations officer and worked in Athens, Greece, where the CIA targeted 17N and other leftist Greek terrorist groups, as well as secular Palestinian revolutionaries.
-In Greece, Kiriakou recruited foreign agents to spy for the United States, and was nearly assassinated by leftists.
+He then became a counter-terrorism operations officer and worked in Athens, Greece, where the CIA targeted 17N and other Greek left-wing terrorist groups, and spied on secular Palestinian revolutionaries.
 In 2000, Kiriakou returned to CIA headquarters.

-Following the September 11 terrorist attacks, Kiriakou was named Chief of Counterterrorist Operations in Pakistan.
+Following the September 11 terrorist attacks, Kiriakou became Chief of Counterterrorist Operations in Pakistan.
 In that position, he led a series of military raids on al-Qaeda safehouses, capturing dozens of al-Qaeda fighters.
 Kiriakou led a raid on the night of March 28, 2002, in Faisalabad, Pakistan, capturing Abu Zubaydah, then thought to be al-Qaeda's third-ranking official.
-He left the CIA in 2004 to take up a consulting job.
+He left the CIA in 2004.